 When you're involved in an accident or your car is damaged or stolen, you need to know that your insurer will be there to help you through the claims process.

-A good customer service team will be available 24/7 to answer your questions and help you resolve any problems.
+A good customer service team is available 24/7 to answer your questions and help you resolve any problems.
 The insurance company should also have a team of experienced adjusters who can quickly and efficiently assess your claim and get you your payout.

 In addition, a good customer service team will work with you so that you’ll get the best possible rate on your premiums.
-You should feel assured that you're in good hands in the event of an accident or another unexpected incident.
+You should feel assured that you're in good hands in the event of an accident.

 FAQs on Car Insurance Companies in the Philippines